Strive-School/ai_setup/README.md

 ## Important decisions to make
 - Which operative system are you using?
 Pick your guide.
 [Windows](https://github.com/Strive-School/ai_setup/blob/master/operating_system/WINDOWS.md) | [Ubuntu](https://github.com/Strive-School/ai_setup/blob/master/operating_system/ubuntu.md) | [MacOS](https://github.com/Strive-School/ai_setup/blob/master/operating_system/MacOS.md).
-- We <3 ubuntu but recommend having a windows backup via dualboot o VM to make sure Zoom works well
+- - We <3 ubuntu but recommend having a windows backup via dualboot o VM to make sure Zoom works well
+- If you want to do a Dual Boot or Virtual Machine to have both Windows and Ubuntu, check this [guide](https://github.com/Strive-School/ai_setup/blob/master/operating_system/DualBoot.md)
 - Do you want to code in **Jupyter Notebooks** or an **IDE like PyCharm or VSCode**?
-If you just started coding, we recommend Jupyter.
+If you just started coding, we recommend Jupyter at first.
   - Here is a talk explaining all the [advantages of Jupyter Notebooks](https://www.youtube.com/watch?v=9Q6sLbz37gk) by Jeremy Howard.
   - Here is another talk explaining all the [perks of an IDE](https://www.youtube.com/watch?v=7jiPeIFXb6U) by Joel Grus when it comes to using it for Data Science.
 - If you use Jupyter Notebooks, we recommend also installing the [following extensions](https://github.com/Strive-School/ai_setup/blob/master/Jupyter_Packages.md) that will make your life easy